Costavin/project_euler/README.md

 # project_euler
-Repository collecting the first 100 problems of project euler.
+This repository will collect the first 100 problems of project euler.
+It will be mainly used to learn in depth how to porgram in Python and C++.